-Outbound interface trigger rules are the criteria a transaction must meet in order for the system to create an IL outbound trigger.
-For each outbound process, you can create trigger rules for certain tables.
-For example, you can create trigger rules for the Item table and SKU table to control the Item Outbound job.
-If you enter more than one criterion, the record must meet all of the criteria in order to generate a trigger.
+Outbound interface trigger rules define the criteria a record must meet in order for the system to create an IL outbound trigger.
+For each outbound process, you can define trigger rules for certain files, for example the Item Outbound job allows you to define trigger rules for the Item file and SKU file.
+If you define more than one criterion, the record must meet all of the criteria defined in order to generate a trigger.

 Pay plans are deferred payment or installment billing options you can offer to your customers.
 Under a pay plan, you delay billing the customer's credit card for a prearranged interval.

 PayPal is an e-commerce business that allows you to perform payment and money transfers securely over the Internet.
 PayPal’s service builds on the existing financial infrastructure of bank accounts and credit cards and utilizes fraud prevention systems to create a safe, global, real-time payment solution.